5 Family Activities While Maintaining Social Distancing

 Video songs and rhymes will help your baby’s language skills grow and Storytime at Home videos will keep your youngsters’ attention when you need a break.
 Tips for educational play using items found around your house are available for toddlers, plus more advanced educational supports to keep your school-age kids learning.

 Other Calgary institutions, the Glenbow Museum and Telus Spark have created online content to keep your little ones learning too.
-Follow Glenbow on social media for kid-specific content every Wednesday morning, plus you can find free coloring pages on their website.
+Follow Glenbow on social media for kid-specific content every Wednesday morning.
 The Telus Spark website shows you how to do kid-friendly experiments at home.
 Both are offering video tours of their facilities.